earthly/earthly/docs/earthfile/earthfile.md

 ##### `--persist`

-Make a copy of the cache available to any children that inherit from this target, by copying the contents of the cache to the child image.

-{% hint style='warning' %}
-Caches were persisted by default in version 0.7, which led to bloated images being pushed to registries.
-Version 0.8 changed the default behavior to prevent copying the contents to children targets unless explicitly enabled by the newly added `--persist` flag.
-{% endhint %}
+At the end of the target, the contents of the cache mountpoint are persisted as an additional layer in the image.
+This means that the contents are available to subsequent targets in the same build using `FROM`, or to any saved images `SAVE IMAGE`.

 ## LOCALLY